Zarana-Patel/DS_Algorithm/README.md

 > 📂 LeetCode solutions are stored in the `/leetcode/` directory, with filenames and comments referencing the original problem name and number.

-> 💡 **Tip:** Let me know if you want a script to auto-download LeetCode problems via the [LeetCode CLI](https://github.com/LeetCode-OpenSource/leetcode-cli), or a pre-filled folder structure with file naming conventions!

 ---

 ## 🛠️ Tech Stack